roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 25: Tour de Spain ****** byTx_Tall_Tales© Beth heard my moan.
+Beth heard my moan.
 "That's right.
 Stroke it for me.
 Stroke that fat cock.
 Imagine my mouth on you right now."
 I could hear her making noises like she was sucking me.
 "Can you hear that?
 It's not as big as you, but I'm going to suck it just like I'm sucking you.
 Here I come, Jack."

  She was making wild noises, slurping away on one of our toys, while Chris gave me her best effort blow-job.
 I closed my eyes and listened to my girl at home fantasize about sucking me.
 I heard her gasp.